Red Herring Prospectus Meaning (RHP)

 Other Important Points about RHP

-- Red Herring prospectus (or RHP) is an initial prospectus filed by the company with the Securities and Exchange Commission (SEC) and is considered to be the first step to raising capital via Initial Public Offering (IPO).
+- Red Herring prospectus (or RHP) is an initial prospectus filed by the company with the Securities and Exchange Commission (SEC).
+It is considered the first step to raising capital via Initial Public Offering (IPO).

-- Though it does not disclose the details of price, the number of shares being offered, the coupon of the issue or the size of the issue, it has the details regarding the company’s operation and financial position and standing.
+- Though it does not disclose the details of price, the number of shares being offered, the coupon of the issue, or the size, it has the details regarding the company’s operation and financial position and standing.

-- A red herring prospectus after being authorized by the SEC tends to become the company’s final prospectus and it can be utilized to seek investments and hence carries the same liability as that of a normal prospectus.
+- After being authorized by the SEC, a red herring prospectus tends to become the company’s final prospectus.
+It can be utilized to seek investments and hence carries the same liability as a normal prospectus.

 - Dissimilarities between the red herring prospectus and the prospectus shall be called for attention in the prospectus.

-- The public offering of shares can be completed only after the Final prospectus would be prepared and distributed which shall contain the price and the number of shares issued.
+- The public offering of shares can be completed only after the Final prospectus is prepared and distributed, containing the price and the number of shares issued.

-In short, in Red Herring prospectus the company only mentions the total sum that it plans to raise from the market leaving out details such as the price at which the shares are going to be issued or the number of shares the company proposes to issue to the public.
+In short, in the Red Herring prospectus, the company only mentions the total sum it plans to raise from the market, leaving out details such as the price at which the shares will be issued, or the number of shares the company proposes to issue to the public.

-Investors should look into major disclosures such as the company’s operations, its financials, comparison with the competitors in the industry, various risk factors that may threaten the business, how the company aims to utilize the amount so raised, etc. It would be in the best interest of the investors to read the RHP exhaustively, understand the contents and then arrive at a conclusion.
+Investors should look into major disclosures such as the company’s operations, its financials, comparison with the competitors in the industry, various risk factors that may threaten the businessRisk Factors That May Threaten The BusinessRisk factors in Business are constituents, circumstances, or causes, responsible for interruption, or, disrupting the business activities or operations, expectations, plans, objectives, or strategies of a business or an investor., how the company aims to utilize the amount raised, etc. It would be in the best interest of the investors to read the RHP exhaustively, understand the contents, and then conclude.